evkx/evkx.github.io/content/models/bmw/ix/iX_xDrive40/_index.md

 The model has 6 USB-C connections as standard.
 ## Lights

 You can choose between two types of headlights for the BMW iX xDrive40.
-The standard headlights use LED technology.  lights.technology.option.ledmatrixlaser In addition, the standard taillights use LED technology.
+The standard headlights use LED technology.
+Headlights based on LED Matrix with Laser technology are available as an option.
+LED Matrix is an adaptive system that splits the traditional single headlight beam into dozens of smaller rays that the light controller can turn on and off individually to un-light small areas in front.
+In addition, the standard taillights use LED technology.
 ## Advanced driver assistance systems

 The BMW iX xDrive40 has several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/)  (ADAS) for better safety and comfort.